Wage & employment contract

 Social insurance offers people living and working in Switzerland protection against social risks.

-In Switzerland, you are obliged to pay AHV contributions until you reach retirement age so that you can receive an old-age pension at a later date.
+In Switzerland, you are obliged to pay contributions to the AHV until retirement age so that you can receive an old-age pension later.
 These contributions are paid half by you and half by your employer.

-Disability Insurance IV and Loss of Acquisition Compensation EO
+Disability insurance IV and loss of earnings compensation EO

-In addition, you and your employer also pay a mandatory contribution for the IV and EO EO.
+In addition, you and your employer also pay a mandatory contribution for the IV and EO .

-The agreed salary is a gross salary.
-Compulsory social security contributions are deducted from this:
+The agreed salary is a gross wage.
+The mandatory social security contributions are deducted from this:

 8.7% for AHV